Four steps to a healthy vegetarian meal

 These are also high in vitamin C!

-3. Include a fruit or vegetable high in vitamin C
+3. Add fruit or vegetable high in vitamin C

 • Capsicum